amclain/netlinx-workspace/README.md

 ## YAML Workspace Configuration

 NetLinx Workspace has the ability to generate a NetLinx Studio Workspace (.apw) file from a `workspace.config.yaml` text file.
-The advantage to using [YAML](http://yaml.org/spec/1.1/#id857168) is that a workspace can easily be defined and maintained without the use of a proprietary GUI editor.
+The advantage of using [YAML](http://yaml.org/spec/1.1/#id857168) is that a workspace can easily be defined and maintained without the use of a proprietary GUI editor.
 This means developers are free to use whichever text editor they please, like [sublime-netlinx](https://github.com/amclain/sublime-netlinx), to maintain a NetLinx workspace.
 Automated tools can generate, maintain, and analyze these files as well.

-To generate a template workspace config file, type `netlinx-workspace --create`.
+To generate a template workspace config file, execute `netlinx-workspace --create`.

 ```yaml
 systems: